AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

   e.g. `[name/STUDENT_NAME]…​` can be used as ` ` (i.e. 0 times), `name/John Doe`, `name/John Doe name/Jane Doe` (2 times) etc.
 * Extra parameters for commands that don't take in parameters (such as `help`, `exit,` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+* Empty parameters will cause an error.
+For example, `new-student name/ address/Block 414`.
 * Unless otherwise specified, the order of prefixes doesn't matter.<br>
   e.g. if the command specifies `name/NAME phone/PHONE_NUMBER`, `phone/PHONE_NUMBER name/NAME` is also acceptable unless stated otherwise in a particular command.
 * TutorPro allows you to execute commands on students in the entire student list, instead of just the displayed list.